dimasd-angga/ghostinote/docs/ideas.md

 - Investigate Touch Bar support for hide/show even on older MacBooks Pro.
 - Idea: support drag-handle for resizing from any edge, not just the corner.
 - Investigate Stage Manager interactions on macOS 14.
+- Look into NSAccessibility to ensure VoiceOver announces the overlay correctly.